elipousson/presentations/2016-07-22-baltimore-data-day.md

 Note:

-Once we collected our data, we started using Google Sheets, a free spreadsheet application included with Google Drive, to do both basic data analysis and import data from Open Baltimore into CARTO.
+We started with Google Sheets, a free spreadsheet application included with Google Drive, to make some simple charts and import our data from Open Baltimore into CARTO.

 --